johanhedin/ctd/README.md

 g++ 9.x or newer are available.
 It even builds on the EOL CentOS 6 (where g++ 9.1 is available from the devtoolset-9 SCL and cmake 3.6 is available from EPEL).

-All external libraries that `ctd` depend on are linked as git submodules and the compiled binary does not link to any extra libraries.
+All external libraries that `ctd` depend on, except openssl, are linked as git submodules and the compiled binary does not link to any extra libraries other then openssl (if built with support for https).

 Download and build
 ----